OREA Occasionally Asked Questions

 How do I reserve a campsite?

 Ortonville is now on the DNR Reservation System at Michigan State Parks Reservation System (midnrreservations.com) (as of April #, 2024).
-14 of the 21 campsites will be reservable including all sites with corrals.
+14 of the 21 campsites are reservable including all sites with corrals.

 Step 1